BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Swift Reload** `ACTIVE`

-AWhen firing the Bolt Thrower, you may roll two dice and pick the highest result when determining how many shots it may take.
+When firing the Bolt Thrower, you may roll two dice and pick the highest result when determining how many shots it may take.

 - **Rapid Fire** `ACTIVE`

 A Bolt Thrower doesn't shoot like a normal Siege Engine.
 Instead, it may make D6 shoot attacks in the same way as a normal Missile Weapon.
 No Scatter is required for these shots, they will either hit or miss.
 Each shot may be fully resolved before determining the target of the next one.
 Shots fired by the Bolt Thrower do not kill their targets outright if they Wound them.

+---

 **Minas Tirith Siege Crew**